giantswarm/oauth2-proxy-app/README.md

 If SSL is enabled, add the same certificate as the existing ingress, to the oauth2 ingress.

-3. Add the (callback-) urls for the new Service to the google Oauth2 Client
+3. Add the (callback-) urls for the new Service to the Auth0 `OAuth2-Proxy` Application

-The google client can be found here: https://console.developers.google.com/apis/credentials.
+Auth0 can be found here: https://manage.auth0.com/#/